DanBullockCS/UnityProjects/Project1/README.md

 - [x] (2 marks) HUD and other gameplay interfaces (e.g. health bars)
 - Health bar and coin counter appear in game.

-### Time Permitting:
-- Pause screen does not pause game, because that would pause the movement of the WASD buttons on the pause menu
-- Sound effects